Custom domains

 A domain name should not replace resource, server, or environment identifiers.

-The Web console should allow binding from a resource or access page and immediately show ownership and TLS next steps.
+The Web console should allow binding from a resource or access page and immediately show ownership, route readiness, proxy readiness, diagnostics, and TLS next steps.

-The HTTP API should return binding status, ownership status, certificate status, and recoverable errors.
+The HTTP API uses the same operation contracts.
 DNS/TLS semantics should not be hidden inside deployment status.

 Typical states: